Dillard's: 20th century

-Also in 1992, three stores from the Hess's chain liquidation (five other former Hess's were acquired in 1994), two E. M. Scarbrough's locations in Austin, Texas, two Thalhimer's in South Carolina and Tennessee, a former Lord & Taylor store at Oak Court Mall in Memphis, Tennessee and three Belk-Lindsey stores in Florida (Gulf View, DeSoto, and Eastlake).
+Also in 1992, three stores from the Hess's chain liquidation, two Thalhimer's in South Carolina and Tennessee, and three Belk-Lindsey stores in Florida were acquired by the company.
 Except for two Belk of Columbia stores that were acquired in 1995, acquisitions were eschewed for a couple of years until early 1997 with the purchase of 15 stores—10 Mervyn's boxes in Florida and five southern Virginia stores from Proffitt's that were acquired from Hess's in 1993.
-The Mervyn's deal included five purchased from Lord & Taylor in 1991: Cutler Ridge Mall (1982), Coral Square (1984), Miami International Mall, Boynton Beach Mall (both 1985), and Treasure Coast Square (1987).
-Three additional stores were acquired from Jordan Marsh in 1992: Pompano Fashion Square (1970), Broward Mall (1978), and Melbourne Square (1983), and the remaining two at Lakeland Square Mall (1986) and Pembroke Lakes Mall (1992).
-The Proffitt's conversion gave them two that were also taken over from Rices Nachmans in 1985 at Coliseum Mall (1973) and Pembroke Mall (1981), and three newly built stores Patrick Henry Mall, Greenbrier Mall (both 1987), and Chesapeake Square (1988).
-Three suburban Macy's stores in Houston at Willowbrook Mall, Deerbrook Mall (both 1984), and Baybrook Mall (1985) were absorbed while the location at The Galleria (1986) was not affected.

 In 1994, an agreement was signed between Dillard's, Wal-Mart and Cifra to open up to 50 stores in Mexico under the Dillard's nameplate, with six stores set to open in 1995 and 1996.
-The first store would have been located at Plaza Fiesta San Agustin, however it never opened.
+The first store would have been located at Plaza Fiesta San Agustin, however, it never opened.

 The deal-making culminated with the purchase of Mercantile Stores Co., Inc., in 1998.
 The purchase of this Fairfield, Ohio-based department store company brought several chains, including Bacon's, Castner Knott, de Lendrecie's, Gayfers, Glass Block, Hennessy's, J.B.
 White, Joslins, Lion Store, Maison Blanche, McAlpin's, Root's and The Jones Store.
 Dillard's sold 26 stores of the former Mercantile Stores to May Department Stores Co. and Saks Incorporated and traded an additional seven stores to Belk for nine of theirs in southern Virginia and Chattanooga, Tennessee.
-Overall this deal enabled Dillard's to enhance its position in several markets in the South, Midwest and Mountain states.

 Also in 1998, the chain entered California, opening its first store in a former Weinstock's at Weberstown Mall in Stockton, California.
 In 1999, Dillard's opened stores at Mall of Georgia and Arbor Place Mall near Atlanta.